stemax/JComponentCreator/README.md

 # JComponentCreator
-JcomponentCreator class for creating the work-piece of component for Joomla! web-developers
+JComponentCreator class for creating the work-piece of component for Joomla! web-developers
 ==============
 Current class generates the work-piece of component for Joomla! developers.